salizee/PythonPractice24/day_028_API building/day_028_api_building.md

 ### Header Fields

-As you have seen in the above screenshot, header lines provide information about the request or response, or about the object sent in the message body.
+Header lines provide information about the request or response, or about the object sent in the message body.

 ```sh
 GET / HTTP/1.1